Fire Academy

 Firefighters are trained to extinguish and control fires in response to situations where property, life, or the environment is in danger.
 At the scene of an emergency, firefighters perform tasks assigned by their commanding officer.
 Depending on the situation, they may need to provide medical attention, break through debris, operate fire hoses, or enter a burning building.
 Firefighters are often first responders to car accidents, heart attack scenes, and other medical emergencies that do not involve fire.

-The Firefighting Certificate program is one semester program for students who already hold a First Responder, EMT or paramedic certification.
+The Firefighting Certificate program is a one semester program.
+For students that don’t hold a EMT or Paramedic License the Firefighter/EMT Program is recommended.
 For students that don’t hold these certifications, the Firefighter/EMT Program is a two semester program consisting of one semester of Fire Academy and one semester of EMT.
-Students who don’t already hold a certification must apply to this program.

 How to Apply